 If you’re confused from sartorial overload with more clothes than data on a MacBook pro, ask yourself one question: Do I really need all this?
 For most gentlemen, the answer is a resounding no!
 Designer Tom Ford once said: ¨Men don’t need lots of options, they just need the right options.¨ This is as true now as it was several seasons ago and indeed for as long as gentlemen have been brandishing there walking canes along Piccadilly.

-Although many men could easily manage with a capsule wardrobe of around 20 items, the main difficulty we face is having a gut instinct about using color in our day-to-day wearables.
+Although many men could easily manage with a capsule wardrobe of around 20 items, the main difficulty we face is having a gut instinct about using colour in our day-to-day wearables.
 The holy trinity of navy, black and grey teamed with classic white are well known, but sometimes you have to throw caution to the wind and just free fall into the wide bold yonder of hues and bolder tones.
-Here’s the first part of a two part guiding you through using color all the year round.
+Here’s the first part of a two-part guiding you through using colour all the year-round.